Backcountry Accommodation Guide

 And then there is everything between.
 All major towns that offer any kind of backcountry attractions have at least a hotel, or motel, or bed and breakfast.
 Once you get out to the more remote places, accommodation becomes more limited.
 Still, you will always find a roof over your head.

 One of my favourite websites to find accommodation is booking.com.
-I have never been disappointed booking through them.
+I have never been disappointed booking with them.
 Or try a Homestay to save on your accommodation budget.
 For more great links check out my Resource Page.

 Types of Backcountry Accommodation